 While pesticides and other chemicals may do a fantastic job of controlling unwanted pests in the landscape, they are not for everyone.
-If you want to attract butterflies, grow an organic veggie garden, or simply live chemical free, these are some tips to keep garden pests under control the natural way.
+If you want to attract butterflies, grow an organic veggie garden, or simply live chemical free, these are some garden pest control tips to keep unwanted guests under control the natural way.

 Encourage Useful Bugs